 Bids will be compared and the contract awarded at a lump or aggregate sum.

-Blank forms and further information may be obtained at the office of the Fire Department, Nos.
+Blank forms and further information may be obtained and the plans and drawings may be seen at the office of the Fire Department, Nos.
 157 and 159 East Sixty-seventh street, Manhattan.